Frequently Asked Questions

 You may also want to bring Diamox, an FDA-approved prescription medication used to prevent and treat altitude sickness.
 Consult with your health care professional.
 Keep in mind you may be more susceptible to sunburn if you take Diamox.

-Though not required, we do recommend having both doses of the COVID vaccine.
+Though not required, we do recommend having a COVID vaccination.

-It is prudent for every client to have a medical check-up to see if you have any medical conditions that put you at increased risk when trekking at a high altitude.
-The minimum age of participants of our climbs is 16 years old.
+It is prudent for every client to have a medical check-up to see if they have any medical conditions that put them at increased risk when trekking at a high altitude.
+The minimum age of participants on our climbs is 16 years old.
 All clients 65 years of age or older are required to bring a doctor’s certificate stating they are fit to climb Kilimanjaro.

 We will verify that you have the appropriate insurance prior to the climb.
 No refunds are given for clients turned away due to failure to obtain the proper coverage